Inner North London

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary The crisis team routinely failed to involve family in patient care, leading to lost input.
+Concerns summary (AI summary) The crisis team routinely failed to involve family in patient care, leading to lost input.
 Repeated unreturned calls from worried relatives also indicated poor communication and information handling within the service.

 Ana Sirghi-Marin